Dilbert66/esphome-dsckeybus/README.md

 * The DSC Keybus operates at ~12.6v, a pair of resistors per data line will bring this down to an appropriate voltage for both Arduino and esp8266.
 * Arduino: connect the DSC Yellow (Clock) line to a [hardware interrupt pin](https://www.arduino.cc/reference/en/language/functions/external-interrupts/attachinterrupt/) - for the Uno, these are pins 2 and 3.
 The DSC Green (Data) line can be connected to any of the remaining digital pins 2-12.
 * esp8266: connect the DSC lines to GPIO pins that are normally low to avoid putting spurious data on the Keybus: D1 (GPIO5), D2 (GPIO4) and D8 (GPIO15).
-* Virtual keypad uses an NPN transistor and a resistor to write to the Keybus.
+* Write access to the Keybus requires an NPN transistor and a resistor.
 Most small signal NPN transistors should be suitable.
 * If using an external power supply (such as the usb connector), ensure you still connect the ground to the DSC panel.

 ## OTA updates